-Carrie Sheffield is a columnist and broadcaster in Manhattan.
+Carrie Sheffield is a public policy analyst, columnist and broadcaster in Manhattan.
 She serves as National Editor for Accuracy In Media, a citizens’ media watchdog whose mission is to promote accuracy, fairness and balance in news reporting.

 Carrie earned a master’s in public policy from Harvard University, concentrating in business policy.
 She earned a B.A. in communications at Brigham Young University and completed a Fulbright fellowship in Berlin.
 She managed municipal credit risk at Goldman Sachs and rated healthcare bonds at Moody’s Investors Service.
 Carrie later researched for American Enterprise Institute scholar Edward Conard and spoke at the U.S. Senate alongside key senators in favor of landmark tax reforms passed by Congress in 2017.

 A visiting fellow at Independent Women’s Forum, Carrie covered Congress for The Hill and was a founding reporter at POLITICO.
 She won a Robert Novak Journalism Fellowship and contributed on political economy at Forbes, wrote editorials for The Washington Times under Tony Blankley and advised the digital Millennial women’s site Bustle.com.
 Carrie has published in The Wall Street Journal, TIME, USA Today, The New York Times, The Washington Post, HuffPost, Bustle, American Spectator and Daily Caller.

 As the founder of Bold TV, a digital news network, Carrie’s work has been recognized in profiles by The Wall Street Journal, Forbes, Entrepreneur Magazine, Harvard University, CNN, Columbia Journalism Review, Sirius XM and Metropolitan Magazine.